Download a passport

 What do the Delaware Outdoor Trail signs look like?

-Emblazoned with “Delaware Outdoor Trail,” the rectangular signs are blue and green, and have drawings of a fish and bird against a leaf and waves of water.
+Emblazoned with “Delaware Outdoor Trail,” the rectangular signs are blue and

 Can I mix up my activities – bike at one location, run at another – or do I have to choose one particular activity?